\ \_________\ \____________\ \___

 symlink and just create an empty file in its place

-Errors stating "could not get filesystem information for PATH
+Errors stating "could not get filesystem information for PATH" when using

 disk space for the operation you are attempting.
 This seems to be caused by